What we do

 The programme will also explore data use.
 We are looking at understanding data use in statistics and public debate, which is likely to also expand to use for decision making and impact on public choices.
 We will also be exploring OSR’s potential future remit and role in regulating data uses within the area of official statistics.

-Our policy and standards function maintains the Code of Practice for Statistics and the associated policies and guidance, and leads on promoting and supporting adoption of the Code across the UK.
-When producers of official statistics comply with the Code, it gives users of statistics and citizens confidence that published government statistics are of public value, are high quality and are produced by people and organisations that are worthy of trust.
+Our Policy and Standards function maintains the Code of Practice for Statistics and the associated policies and guidance.
+It leads on promoting and supporting application of the Code across the UK.
+When producers of official statistics comply with the Code, it supports users of statistics and citizens to have confidence that published government statistics are useful, of appropriate quality and produced by people and organisations that are worthy of trust.